caraml-dev/merlin/python/pyfunc-server/README.md

 ## Directory Structure

 ```
 ├── benchmark              <- Benchmarking artifacts
+├── docker                 <- Dockerfiles and environment files
+    ├── Dockerfile         <- Dockerfile that will be used by kaniko to build user image in the cluster
+    ├── base.Dockerfile    <- Base docker image that will be used by `Dockerfile` and `local.Dockerfile`
+    ├── local.Dockerfile   <- Dockerfile that can be used to perform local testing
+    ├── envXY.yaml         <- Conda environment for python version X.Y that will be created within `base.Dockerfile`
 ├── echo-model             <- Simple model for testing
 ├── test                   <- Test package
 ├── pyfuncserver           <- Source code of this workflow
 │   ├── __main__.py        <- Entry point of pyfuncserver
 │   ├── config.py          <- Pyfuncserver configurations
 │   ├── server.py          <- Main server that orchestrate the initialization of all server within pyfuncserver
 │   ├── metrics            <- Module related to pubishing prometheus metrics
 │   ├── utils              <- Utility package
 │   ├── model              <- Model package
 │   └── protocol           <- Protocol implementations
 │       └── rest           <- Server implementation for HTTP_JSON protocol
 │       └── upi            <- Server implementation for UPI_V1 protocol
 ├── .gitignore
-├── Dockerfile         <- Dockerfile that will be used by kaniko to build user image in the cluster
-├── base.Dockerfile    <- Base docker image that will be used by `Dockerfile` and `local.Dockerfile`
-├── local.Dockerfile   <- Dockerfile that can be used to perform local testing
 ├── Makefile               <- Makefile
 ├── README.md              <- The top-level README for developers using this project.
 ├── requirements.txt       <- pyfuncserver dependencies
-├── environment.yaml   <- Conda environment that will be created within `base.Dockerfile`
 ├── setup.py               <- setup.py
 ├── run.sh                 <- Script to activate `merlin-model` environment and run pyfuncserver when `docker run` is invoked

 ```